puggan/dns_compare/README.markdown

 to change when migrating a zone between DNS services..
 Specify `--soa` or `--ns` option, respectively, to enable checking of SOA and NS records.

-Comparing TTLs can be disabled with `-t` option.
-This is useful when transferring DNS to a provider that offers only specific TTL values.
+Comparing TTLs is disabled by default and can be enabled with `--ttl` option.

 TODO:
 -----